dialoguemd/covid-19/src/regions/ca/info/ca-bc/reporting.md

 ### I am a returning traveller, should I self-isolate or stay home from public spaces?

-Those returning from travel outside of Canada should stay at home and self-isolate for 14 days after they have returned.
-Monitor yourself daily for symptoms like fever, cough or difficulty breathing for these 14 days.
-If you develop symptoms, call 8-1-1 or speak with your health care provider to discuss any need for testing and follow up.
+Anyone arriving in British Columbia from outside of Canada will be asked to self-isolate and monitor for symptoms for 14 days upon their arrival.
+Returning travellers that develop respiratory symptoms are also required to self-isolate for a period 10 days after the onset of symptoms, whenever they occur.

+- Example 1: Respiratory symptoms appear five days after returning to Canada.
+Self-isolate for 10 additional days for a total of 15 days.

+-Example 2: Respiratory symptoms appear two days after returning to Canada.
+Self-isolate for 10 additional days for a total of 12 days.

 People who have self-isolated can return to normal activities after 14 days if they have not developed any symptoms.